 He emphasised how difficult it can be to break into journalism in the first place and added: “Never give up.
 I wrote to 33 newspapers before I got a job.
 Get inside the building because that will create avenues for you.
 You’ve got to stand out.
 No one owes you a living.”

-Alan spoke to journalism students at Harlow College about his recent book, Breaking News, and told them this was the most exciting time to enter the profession.
+When Alan Rusbridger visited the college he spoke about his book, Breaking News, and told students this was the most exciting time to enter the profession.

-During his visit to the college he was asked what advice he would give to student journalists.
-Alan replied: “You don’t want to go into journalism to write rubbish.
+When was asked what advice he would give to student journalists.
+Mr Rusbridger replied: “You don’t want to go into journalism to write rubbish.
 You want to go into journalism to speak the truth.”

-Alan also spoke about the ethical responsibilities of journalists and the rise of social media.
-He said: “A survey shows two thirds of adults can’t tell the difference between a good news source or a bad source.
+He also spoke about the ethical responsibilities of journalists and the rise of social media and said: “A survey shows two thirds of adults can’t tell the difference between a good news source or a bad source.
 There are so many different types of journalism and we expect the public to be able to differentiate between them.”

 “Previously the only way into the industry was to work for a local newspaper, but there are so many other entrances now.”

-Alan also had strong opinions about the future of print journalism, saying that he believes that the future will see the survival of weekly and monthly publications, but a continuing decline in national newspapers.
+He also had strong opinions about the future of print journalism, saying that he believed that the future would see the survival of weekly and monthly publications, despite a continuing decline in national newspapers..

 He is now principal of Lady Margaret Hall, Oxford, is chairman of Reuters Institute for the Study of Journalism and is on the board of the National Theatre.
 His publications include the 2018 book Breaking News about the industry and its future and he has written a screen play Fields of Gold.